google/swiftlogfirecloud/README.md

 1. And lastly, wherever in your code you want to log, add `import Logging` and log as such:
 `logger?.info("I am a log message")`

+The sample project SwiftLogFireCloudExampleApp in the depot demonstrates a working client app logging using SwiftLog.

 ## A note about privacy